MEDIEVAL ART HISTORY RESOURCES

 Churches Conservation Trust - Information on 341 historic churches, which can be filtered by those containing medieval wall paintings.

 Medieval Wall Painting in the English Parish Church - a fantastic catalogue created by Dr Anne Marshall which includes pages on a variety of different places in England which houses medieval wall paintings.

 Seven Deadly Sins and Seven Corporal Works of Mercy - A searchable database of British wall paintings depicting the Seven Deadly Sins by the University of Leicester.

-Art-Roman.net – includes photos of Romanesque wall-paintings.
+Art-Roman.net – includes photos of Romanesque wall-paintings and carvings.